 - Stress inhibits the pandicular response

 Pandiculation is the most effective way to release chronically contracted (and therefore tight or painful) muscles.
 Pandiculation is a neuromuscular reset for your nervous system.
 So before I go further, you may be wondering, what is pandiculation?
 How do I do it?

-A brief Somatic Exercise – Try this.
+A brief Somatic Movement Exploration – Try this.